 So, we spoke about your motivations already, but now it’s time to imagine yourself in the role that you want.
 Research jobs that are out there.
 Think of where you want to work and realise your end goal.
 You can’t be a developer without learning to develop, which means you won’t reach that goal until you’ve dedicated the time and brainpower to learning.

 4. Embrace the online learning experience

 At the time of writing, online learning is the only real method of higher education.
 While restrictions will eventually be more welcoming to campus living again, the benefits of online education are certainly coming to the fore.
 Embrace your online journey.
 Some tips for this include making sure that you are learning in the right environment.
 For me, it’s a clean desk, a good laptop, an extra screen and a near-by coffee machine.

 Code Institute prides itself on having unrivalled student support.
 Between Student Care, 24/5 plus weekend Tutor Support, Personal Mentors, Community Support and Career Services, what’s on offer is amazing.
 However, it’s up to each of our students to use these supports.
 While our Student Care team will stay in frequent contact, our students must avail of the tutor supports when and as required.
 Likewise, our Career Support begins after the completion of your second portfolio project.

 Want to learn more about our support structure?
 Meet the teams here.

 A lot of thought and effort goes into ensuring that we are providing the best possible education.
 I’ve already mentioned our Industry Advisory Council, but after putting a course together that suits today’s and the future’s workforce, we also presented our programme to a university.
-Our programme was then scrutinised by Edinburgh Napier University, who in turn credit-rated our programme.
+Our programme was then scrutinised by the University of the West of Scotland, who in turn credit-rated our programme.